 In these down times, you need encouragement to pick you back up.

 No matter how high on life you are, it never hurts to hear that you can do it, that you’re doing amazing or that you got this!
 And in case no ones told you that recently, allow me to encourage you on.
 You’ve got this, boo!

 “Walk with the dreamers, the believers, the courageous, the cheerful, the planners, the doers, the successful people with their heads in the clouds and their feet on the ground.” – Wilfred Peterson

-I’ve had days where I’ve been down and out, burnt out and exhausted AF and no matter what I don’t feel like doing it.
+I’ve had days where I’ve been down and out, burnt out and exhausted AF and no matter what I didn’t feel like it.
 Maybe feeling disappointed with myself or how I’m doing.
 In this downward spiral, where you just want to lay on the floor for a bit longer, you need someone who can tell you to keep going, to get up.
 I know I have a few friends on speed dial.